 In this example:

-• The cleanup function (return () => clearInterval(interval)) ensures the timer is cleared when the component unmounts, preventing memory leaks.
+seconds state variable.useEffect to set up a timer that increments seconds every second.return () => clearInterval(interval)) ensures the timer is cleared when the component unmounts, preventing memory leaks.